pixeldrift/directory/README.md

 # directory
-Gremillion &amp; Pou interactive employee directory
+An interactive employee directory using jQuery